 The Hope Mill Theatre is still relatively new but their success is astounding, with productions transferring to London, it’s a theatrical hub up in the North.
-This Christmas they are bringing the heartwarming musical Little Women to their stage and they’ll bring the classic story of the four March sisters is brought to life through a stunning score.
+This Christmas they are bringing the heartwarming musical Little Women to their stage, the classic story of the four March sisters is brought to life through a stunning score.

 Amie Giselle-Ward is taking on the role of feisty feminist Jo March.
 Set during the Civil War, Jo is determined to be a writer and despite many knock-backs she fights to pursue her dream against all odds.
 With Jo’s father off at war, Jo steps into the role of being the father figure and looking after her sisters.
 “Jo March is such a modern girl, I really feel like all her plot and all of her character could be written today,” Amie told me.
 “I am very much a tomboy and I am very much live by my own rules in normal life so I am finding it really easy to relate to Jo, she is just so headstrong and knows exactly what she wants to do.”

 The books spans a huge amount of time which is condensed into the musical, and a lot happens in the four sisters’ lives.
 “Every scene I have with Jo, she brings a new emotion and a new feistiness,” Amie said.
 “I‘d read the books when I was tiny and I’d always aspired to be someone like her.”
 Using the book and Louisa May Alcott’s language, Amie has delved deeply into Jo and her sisters’ lives in order to really get to grips with the characters.

 Amie expressed how the intensity of the rehearsals has really brought them together as a cast.
 “We spend all day every day with each other and obviously the family aspect is so important to tell the story right, and we all get on as if we are sisters,” she said.
 “It has just been incredible to form a real true bond with everyone in the cast which I think really comes across on stage.”